-This is not the usual teacher movie.
-There is no formal classroom: learning is done in the teacher's home, and the student is learning karate, rather than reading, writing or math.
-But make no mistake: this is definitely a teacher movie, and is definitely inspiring!
+This is not your usual teacher movie.
+There is no formal classroom: learning is done in the teacher's home, and the student is learning karate rather than academics.
+But make no mistake: This is definitely a teacher movie, and is definitely inspiring!

-The first thing the teacher, Mr Han, played by Jackie Chan, teaches his student, Dre Parker, played by Jaden Smith, is discipline.
-Noting that his Mom is always asking him to hang up his coat, he has his student do nothing but hang up his coat for weeks on end.
-He is teaching him discipline and obedience, and it turns out later than hanging a coat is actually preparation for one of the karate moves.
+The first thing Mr. Han (played by Jackie Chan) teaches his student Dre Parker (played by Jaden Smith) is discipline.
+Noting that Parker's mother is always asking him to hang up his coat, Han has Parker do nothing but hang up his coat for weeks on end.
+Han is teaching Parker discipline and obedience, and it turns out that hanging a coat is actually preparation for one of the karate moves.

-Mr. Chan has his own demons, too, and in one disturbing scene, Dre comes to his mentor's home to find his beloved car completely smashed.
-Jaden reaches out to him, and we found out the beloved teacher has lessons to learn, too.
+Mr. Han has his own demons, too, and in one disturbing scene, Parker comes to his mentor's home to find Han's beloved car completely smashed.
+Parker reaches out to Han, and we find out the beloved teacher has lessons to learn, too.
 Through their teacher-student relationship, both find healing and discover their inner confidence.

 Real Life Factor: This is not based on a true story, but it could be.
 The fighting is real, done by the master Jackie Chan, and the characters are rounded.
 Even one of the bad guys learn a lesson, and I won't spoil it by telling you which one.

-Teen Choice Awards: Nominated for Best Summer Movie, Jaden Smith nominated for Best Summer Movie Star
+Awards: Teen Choice Awards: Nominated for Best Summer Movie; Jaden Smith nominated for Best Summer Movie Star.

 7. Finding Forrester